~ VINE TOMATO SEED part 2: - LARGE FRUITED TYPES ~

 Red Zebra was discovered by Jeff Dawson in the late 1990’s, when he spotted just one different-type plant in his huge field of Green Zebra tomatoes.

-Like all good farmers, he always tried out any unusual plants that chance brought his way, and this one was indeed a lucky find - it still had the great taste of the original, but with beautiful red-gold colour.
+Like all good farmers, he always tried out any unusual plants that chance brought his way, and this one was indeed a lucky find - it still had the great taste of the original, but with a beautiful red-gold colour.
 After a bit of selection to stabilise it, he first offered the new variety via a seedsavers network in 2003.

 A great flavour as well as being very pretty.

 An excellent heirloom tomato, bred and named "Dívčí Prs" many many years ago by ethnographer and botanist AV Frič.
 It is a family heirloom from Klára Marková, who got it from her great grandmother, and remembered picking them as a child at the family farm.